SQLab/114-fall-software-testing/Lab7/README.md

 ## Submission

+1. Lab7 will not have github ci, so the grade of Lab7 will be determined with your report `{studemt_ID}.pdf`
-1. Write a report in `report.md` to explain your work.
+2. Write a report in `{student_ID}.pdf` to explain your work.
-2. You must submit these two files `llvm-pass/afl-demo-pass.so.cc` and `llvm-pass/afl-demo-rt.o.c`.
+3. You must submit these two files `llvm-pass/afl-demo-pass.so.cc` and `llvm-pass/afl-demo-rt.o.c`.
-3. You need to commit and push the corresponding changes to your repository, which contains the code that satisfies the aforementioned requirements.
+4. You need to commit and push the corresponding changes to your repository, which contains the code that satisfies the aforementioned requirements.